reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-> In the following section we are going to work with a hypothetical extended version of our app that supports multiple Todo Lists.
+> This section introduces an extension to our app that allows it to support multiple Todo Lists.
+Please note that this extension includes changes to the reducers, components, actions etc. that aren't directly relevant to the topics discussed and have therefore been omitted for brevity.

 So far we have only seen selectors receive the Redux store state as an argument, but a selector can receive props too.